-Wellness & Recovery Benefit (Drug Medi-Cal) depends on the County – there are several models within Partnership's 14-County network
+Wellness & Recovery Benefit (Drug Medi-Cal) depends on the county.
+There are several models within PHC's 14-county network

 Regardless of the county, PHC and its partners seek to provide integrated and effective care.
-We want our members to receive the the full range of health care services – physical health care as well as mental health and addiction treatment – are fully integrated.
-The full integration of services will fulfill the purposes of the Waiver, best serve clients, and better realize the potential of the state's ambitious efforts, not only to expand alcohol and drug treatment services, but to provide comprehensive, patient-centered care to the safety net population.
-In addition to developing the substance use services model prescribed by the Waiver, the regional model will facilitate the interactions among physical health, mental health, and substance use providers that are key to the effective treatment of the complex and chronic conditions that are often associated with substance abuse.
+We want our members to receive the the full range of health care services – physical health care as well as mental health and addiction treatment – in the most appropriate setting.
+The full integration of services will best serve clients, and better realize the potential of our collective ambitious efforts, not only to expand alcohol and drug treatment services, but to provide comprehensive, patient-centered care to the safety net population

-Status of PHC Counties: To date, four of Partnership's 14 counties – Marin, Sonoma, Napa, and Yolo – are working on the plans and structures to administer the benefit in their counties.
-Marin County services began April 1, 2017.
-The other three counties are working towards the final state and federal approvals to start to provide the benefit.
-These PHC counties will have a memorandum of understanding (MOU) with PHC that governs the relationships and referral strategies for the care of PHC members who also are receiving county-administered drug and alcohol services.
+Status of PHC Counties: To date, three of Partnership's 14 counties – Marin, Napa, and Yolo – administer the benefit in their counties.
+These PHC counties have a memorandum of understanding (MOU) with PHC that governs the relationships and referral strategies for the care of PHC members who also are receiving county-administered drug and alcohol services.

-Eight of PHC's counties – Humboldt, Mendocino, Trinity, Shasta, Siskiyou, Solano, Modoc, and Lassen– are working with PHC to develop a regional model administered by PHC.
+Seven of PHC's counties – Humboldt, Mendocino, Shasta, Siskiyou, Solano, Modoc, and Lassen– are working with PHC to develop a regional model administered by PHC.
 The model will provide "no wrong door" access for individuals or providers to either call a central assessment line for intake and entry into the appropriate level of care and/or allow for individual providers to assess clients and refer them to the appropriate level of care.
 The model is expected to "go live" in late spring 2020.

 PHC's approved DMC-ODS Regional Implementation Plan is available here.